Analysis | Bipartisan infrastructure bill in the Senate is an island in a sea of partisanship

 The normal approach for a catastrophic event like Jan.
 6 would be an independent commission patterned after the body that investigated the 9/11 terrorist attacks.
 Hopes that Congress would create an independent commission crashed in the Senate when Republicans balked and denied supporters the 60 votes needed to make it a reality.
 Republicans blocked it even though the broad terms of its makeup and mandate had been negotiated by members of both parties.

-The vote in the Senate was a sign that Republicans wanted nothing to do with an extended probe into what happened when a mob stormed the Capitol with the goal of preventing the tallying of Biden’s electoral college victory.
+The vote in the Senate was a sign that Republicans wanted nothing to do with an extended probe into what happened when a mob stormed the Capitol with the goal of preventing the certification of Biden’s electoral college victory.
 Republicans especially do not want an investigation that includes examining the role Trump played in helping to cause the Capitol to be overrun by his supporters.
 And they certainly do not want the issue of Jan.
 6 clouding the debate ahead of next year’s midterm elections.

 With an independent commission blocked, House Speaker Nancy Pelosi (D-Calif.) decided to go ahead with a select committee composed of House members of both parties, though she retained the power to pick a majority of the members.
-Among her picks was Rep. Liz Cheney (R-Wyo.), the Republican most outspokenly critical of Trump’s role on Jan.
+Among her picks was Rep. Liz Cheney (Wyo.), the Republican most outspokenly critical of Trump’s role on Jan.
 6 (she later voted to impeach him) and who is now a pariah to many in the GOP.

-McCarthy had the authority to appoint remaining five members.
+McCarthy had the authority to appoint five members.
 He decided to blow up the process with the selection of Reps.
 Jim Jordan of Ohio and Jim Banks of Indiana, both of whom on the day the Capitol was attacked voted against certifying Biden’s election.
 They would have joined the committee as disrupters rather than contributors.
 McCarthy and Pelosi both knew that instinctively.

 Pelosi then took the extraordinary step of rejecting Jordan and Banks.
 Perhaps that was precisely what McCarthy had hoped.
 The minority leader reacted by adopting an all-or-nothing posture: Take all the Republican members he had proposed or Republicans would refuse to participate in the select committee’s work.
 “We will run our own investigation,” he said.